git-sujit/learn-microservices/README.md

 	- web, DevTools, JPA, H2
 Spring Boot Auto configuration:

-	- DispatcherServletAutoConfiguration: Configures spring's disapatcher servlet
+	- DispatcherServletAutoConfiguration: Configures spring's dispatcher servlet
 	- ErrorMVCAutoConfiguration: Configures basic error page/whitelable error page
 	- HttpMessageConverterAutoConfiguration: Jackson2ObjectMapper does json to bean and bean to json
-	- Puts Spring MVC in classpath so that Dispatcher servlet is available
+	- Spring Boots Puts Spring MVC in classpath so that Dispatcher servlet is available
 	- Dispatcher servlet follows the front controller design pattern -
 Steps:

 	- Dispatcher Servlet routes the request based on
+		- HTTP Method and URI
 		- Dispatcher servlet knows about all the controllers and URI mapping
-		- HTTP Method and URI
 	- @RESTController has methods which maps to URI
+		- @PathVariable: To get variable from URI
+		- @RequestBody: To get http request body
 		- @ResponseBody which converts the output to Response
-	- Methods return Objects/Beans which is convertes back to JSON by Jackson(Spring Boot auto config)
+	- Methods return Objects/Beans which is converts back to JSON by Jackson(Spring Boot auto config)
 	- ResponseEntityExceptionHandler
 		- Define methods and type of exceptions to be handled
 		- Define ExceptionResponse